yunhaixiang/yunhaimath/research.md

 - Galois representations
 - Ramification theory

-I am also very curious about representation theory and mathematical logic.
+I am also very curious about mathematical logic, especially model theory.
 ### Publications
 - **This is the title of your paper** \\
 Joint with: John Doe  \\